Central Maine Pasture Raised Heritage Breed Piglets

 Fall 2021 Bullet Points:

-Available for pickup Late Nov-Early Dec(Farrowing date Approx. Oct 21, 2021
+Available for pickup Late Dec, Early Jan(Farrowing date Approx. Jan 3-6 2022

 Pasture Raised Heritage Breed Piglets in Central Maine.
 These happy, healthy, and strong piglets are available seasonally and perfect for your farm or homestead.
 Approximately Spring and Fall.
 Our goal is to avoid having litters in the dead of Winter or heat of Summer.